DmitriyProvatorov/History-HTML5-HistoryX/README.md

 			  Etc. in various variations
 			 Attention!
-In case of use of browsers not supporting HTML5 History, if in the reference You will use a root different from a current root in Uri the browser-reference will not be обработанна, and transition on it will be carried out with a page overload for the clear reasons.
+In case of use of browsers not supporting HTML5 History, if in the reference You will use a root different from a current root in Uri the browser-reference will not be It is processed, and transition on it will be carried out with a page overload for the clear reasons.
 			 Autoreplacement # on / and back at input of the address depending on support by browser HTML5 History.